 Disclosure: We received the 128 oz Stainless Steel uKeg Pressurized Growler featured in this post as a promotional sample.
 So grateful to the folks over at GrowlerWerks for kindly providing it to us.
-There are NO affiliate links in this post:) – click with confidence.
+Affiliate links in post.

 We were stoked to learn that we’ll get a chance to use and review this growler.
 Fast forward a couple of weeks from the day we received it and we can now share our personal account of the uKeg’s features.

 But first – two sentences in lieu of product introduction and background.

 A few short years ago, a couple of friends came up with the idea of a pressurized growler that can do what a keg can – essentially a portable mini keg.
 Based on their sleek prototype they convinced an impressively large group of people to help them fund the idea and in the process of obtaining the funding gained insane popularity for the product.

 Order Experience – even though we didn’t pay for the uKeg, our order was executed through GrowlerWerks’ regular order fulfillment process so I feel that I can speak about the actual experience their customers have.
 In short – a well executed order process, with timely system generated (and excitement building) order and shipping updates.
 Totally on top of things.
 Our growler was delivered within 4 days of shipping by our friendly UPS guy and Chris and I got to open the box together.